ferpetrelli/scoped-controller/README.md

     }
 ```

-Here your chain will always execute the `published()` scope before any element of the chain, and also will filter books showing only the ones at the NYC library.
+Here your chain will always execute before anything the `published()` scope, and also will filter books showing only the ones at the NYC library.

-Then of course just get or paginate as normal:
+Then of course just use `get` or `paginate` as usual:

 ```php
 $items = $this->collection()->get();